5 Kitchen Backsplash Trends to Avoid

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-When it comes to designing your dream kitchen, it’s likely that you’ve considered adding a backsplash.
-Not only does a good backsplash add another layer to the aesthetic depth of your kitchen, but it protects the space, as backsplash materials tend to withstand a bit more than regular walls.
+When designing your dream kitchen, you’ve likely considered adding a backsplash.
+Not only does a good backsplash add another layer to the aesthetic depth of your kitchen, but it also protects the space, as backsplash materials tend to withstand a bit more than regular walls.

-That being said, there are quite a few backsplash looks that are on their way out for very good reason.
-Here are just a few of those kitchen backsplash trends to avoid.
+That being said, quite a few backsplash looks are on their way out for good reason.
+Here are just a few of those kitchen backsplash trends to avoid:

 1. Leaving It Blank

-In addition to the aesthetic touches a backsplash can bring, an intentional backsplash can keep pests out of the kitchen, protect the walls underneath and make cleaning a much easier process.
-Going for a solid backsplash can bring so much more value to your kitchen.
+In addition to the aesthetic touches a backsplash can bring, an intentional backsplash can keep pests out of the kitchen, protect the walls underneath and make cleaning much easier.
+A solid backsplash can bring much more value to your kitchen.

 2. All White Backsplash

-All-white kitchens have been all the rage for the past few years, with white cabinets, countertops and — of course —backsplashes to match.
-While they can look sleek and bright, kitchens are beginning to skew warmer in tone.
-Homeowners like a little color, and the backsplash is the perfect place for this.
+All-white kitchens have been all the rage for the past few years, with white cabinets, countertops and backsplashes to match.
+While they can look sleek and bright, kitchens are beginning to skew warmer tones.
+Homeowners like a bit of color and the backsplash is the perfect place.

 White backsplashes can sometimes come across as plain, in addition to being difficult to fully clean.
-If you are in love with white and bright tones, go for it, but don’t feel like you need to abandon your cozy leanings to accommodate minimalist trends.
+If you love white and bright tones, go for it, but don’t feel you need to abandon your cozy leanings to accommodate minimalist trends.

 3. Subway Tiles

-Subway tiles are another trend of the past few years — one that often goes along with the all-white kitchen.
-While subway tiles can add to an industrial, modern look in any kitchen, they’re also starting to appear absolutely everywhere.
-Like an overplayed radio song, this can just lead to exhaustion.
+Subway tiles are another past few years trend that often goes along with the all-white kitchen.
+While subway tiles can add to an industrial, modern look in any kitchen, they’re also starting to appear everywhere.
+Like an overplayed radio song, this can lead to exhaustion.

 Subway tiles can still be spun into unique and eye-pleasing design choices.
-Just don’t be surprised if their ubiquitous presence over the past few years starts souring as homeowners look for something fresh and new.
+Don’t be surprised if their ubiquitous presence over the past few years starts souring as homeowners look for something fresh and new.

 4. Pebble Tiles

-Pebble tiles came into trend a bit less than a decade ago and often serve to bring a natural, textured or even spa-like aesthetic to any space.
-While this might be right for some tastes, pebble tiles can also make a counter feel cramped and cluttered with too many textures and tones.
+Pebble tiles emerged less than a decade ago and often bring a natural, textured or spa-like aesthetic to any space.
+While this might be right for some tastes, pebble tiles can make a counter feel cramped and cluttered with too many textures and tones.

-It can be too much for your eyes to handle.
-This is especially true when pebble tiles are added as a backsplash on top of an already deep range of colors and tones in your countertop.
-If you want a more current kitchen, a sleeker look might be your best bet.
+This is especially true when pebble tiles are added as a backsplash on top of an already deep range of colors and tones on your countertop.
+A sleeker look might be your best bet if you want a more current kitchen.

 5. Matching the Countertop